 He squinted to make out his own words.
 It was suddenly awful dark for so early in the evening.
-He'd need light to finish.
-He no sooner coaxed the ancient desk's drawer open and gripped a candle stick when… crack… BOOM?**!
+He would need light to finish.
+He no sooner coaxed the ancient desk's drawer open and gripped a candle stick when… crack… BOOM?!**!

 Little Pippin's shrieks and Merry's whoops followed immediately.
-Sam's hand retracted and his elbow clipped the drawer hard.
+Sam's hand retracted and his elbow clipped hard on the drawer.